-When the Items tab is selected, SapphireOne will display all Inventory items that make up the transactions.
-The user may then see if the correct Inventory Classes have been set up for the items.
-Remember that for importer to operate correctly these must be set up.
-All lines in the importer record must have a type in the Type column.
+When users select the Items tab, SapphireOne displays all Inventory items that make up the transactions.
+This allows users to check whether the correct Inventory Classes have been set up for the items.
+It is essential to note that for the importer to work correctly, these classes must be correctly set up.
+Furthermore, all lines in the importer record must have a type specified in the Type column.

-Each time an item is added or deleted from an importer record the user has the option of selecting the current on cost figure.
-However before the Invoices in this importer record are posted, the user must select the Update on Cost button to perform a final update on the on-cost figure.
-Once the invoices that go to make up this importer record are posted the on-cost figure will be locked in as modifications to posted transactions are not allowed.
+Each time an item is added or deleted from an importer record, the user has the option to select the current on-cost figure.
+However, before the Invoices in this importer record are posted, the user must click the Update on Cost button to perform a final update on the on-cost figure.
+After posting the invoices that make up this importer record, the on-cost figure will be locked in, as modifications to posted transactions are not allowed.

-This area displays a number of the totals for the Importer’s record.
+This area displays several totals for the Importer record:

-- Total # Invoices / Orders – This represents the total number of orders on screen linked to the importer.
+- Total # Invoices / Orders – Represents the total number of orders linked to the importer displayed onscreen.

-- Cost – Total cost of all orders.
+- Cost – The total cost of all orders.

-- Pre Sold – The total value of the order that has already been bought by clients.
+- Pre Sold – The total value of orders already bought by clients.

 - Duty – The total amount of duty owed from the import.

 - Freight – The total fee for the shipment.